trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/docs/docs/AccountTriggerHandler.md

 ### `beforeDelete()` → `void`

 before delete context method.
 Called automatically by the trigger framework this class extends Note: this method contains a PMD false-positive report about CRUD checking before insert.
-However, trigger code is run in system mode, regardless of users, so it doesn't make sense to check for Account and Task permissions.
+However, trigger code is run in system mode, regardless of users, so it doesn&apos;t make sense to check for Account and Task permissions.
 This code is therefore only safe to execute in the context of a trigger.

 #### Example
 ```java